petered/plato/README.md

 **general** - Generally useful things that don't necessairily relate to machine learning.
 Things here should be nice and individually useful.

+**plotting** - Code related to plotting - this should be moved out to a separate repo once it's satisfactory and stable.

 Dependency:
 misc --> plato --> utils --> general
+  '--> plotting ---------------^